 until you’re under 10% blood.
 Choose your statpack accordingly (powerful can get a base str of 18 using this + potence.)EXCEPTION: I

 f you’re going to bashing somewhere you know will have fire damage, might be best to top up, since the fire resistance really tanks at low blood.
-ENHANCEMENTS
+When I was experimenting (without artifacts), I could HANDILY autobash Xanhaal (with orbs and amulets anybody can buy with tokens/gold), except

 PVP and PVE vamp enhancements are a bit at odds, but here are my recommendations for PVE Vamp Enhancements: